libra2org/libra2-core/libra2-move/replay-benchmark/README.md

-## A tool to replay, benchmark and analyze past Aptos transactions
+## A tool to replay, benchmark and analyze past Libra2 transactions

 This tool allows to benchmark an ordered sequence of past transactions.
 The tool supports four
 commands: